skarger/mystic-server/README.md

 For local development we use [dotenv](https://crates.io/crates/dotenv).
 This loads values from the `.env` file.
 We do not store actual secrets in this file, only safe-to-expose development environment values.

+## Running the web server

+To run with automatic rebuilding on code changes, use this command:

+`systemfd --no-pid -s http::8080 -- cargo watch -x run`

+The standard `cargo run` works too.